tarasis/tarasis.net/src/_posts/2023-01-26-site-moved.md

 TIP: Unless you are wed to the theme, don't try porting it.
 Really.
 Headaches await. 🤯 {: .notice--warning}

 There was a surprising amount of hacking needed to get the `liquid` calls to work properly.
 The main issue is that main of the required variables don't contain the data expected by `Minimal Mistakes`.
 So this mean debugging to find what is where.
 For instance the `post` variable doesn't contain a posts `title`, that is usually a global variable.
-(Same with many others) HOWEVER, there are instances where the `title` might actually be in a passed in varaible at `include.aPost.data.title`, or `post.data.title` for the RSS feed file.
+(Same with many others) HOWEVER, there are instances where the `title` might actually be in a passed in variable at `include.aPost.data.title`, or `post.data.title` for the RSS feed file.

 Not everything is in place; specifically site search is currently disabled as is the archive of posts by year, and finally comments aren't working though in theory they should (they had also stopped working on the Jekyll version of the site).
 All will be returned at some point.